flouciel/flouciel.github.io/src/content/blog/ios-jailbreak-guide.md

 - iPhone X, version 14.8.1
 - USB-A cable
 ```
 Step 1.
-Remove Passcode in iPhone.
-Connect iPhone to Mac with a cable, then Click <span class="accent">“Trust”</span> this computer.
+Remove the passcode on your iPhone.
+Connect iPhone to Mac with a cable, then click <span class="accent">"Trust"</span> this computer.

 Step 2.
 Install Checkra1n tools on your Mac.
 In version 0.12.3, refer to the notes.
-> A11 devices on iOS 14.0 and above require removing the passcode and enabling “Skip A11 BPR check” in the options.
-This is not recommended, but it’s there.
+> A11 devices on iOS 14.0 and above require removing the passcode and enabling "Skip A11 BPR check" in the options.
+This is not recommended, but it's there.

 Step 3.
-Open Checkra1n tool, then config with option
+Open Checkra1n tool, then configure with options
 ![checkra1n-config](@assets/images/2024-10-15-14-45-56.png)

 ![checkra1n-config-2](@assets/images/2024-10-15-14-46-36.png)

 Step 4.
-Enter the DFU mode, then follow instruction on screen
+Enter DFU mode, then follow the instructions on screen

 ![dfu-mode](@assets/images/2024-10-15-14-47-07.png)

 Step 5.
-Once booted, will have the installed Checkra1n application on iPhone.
-This means we jailbreak successfully.
-Finally, we can install Cydia inside Checkra1n app.
+Once booted, you will have the Checkra1n application installed on your iPhone.
+This means we jailbroke successfully.
+Finally, we can install Cydia inside the Checkra1n app.

 ![cydia-loader](@assets/images/2024-10-15-14-47-20.png)